vfarcic/devops24/manuscript/00-preface.md

 To Pavle for making the awesome design of the cover.

-To Mortem for being so proud when people put his name in books.
+To Morten for being so proud when people put his name in books.

-To Ture and Lillian for providing free and unlimited booze on vacations.
+To Ture and Lillian for providing unlimited free booze on vacations.

 # Prerequisites